Image processing of the starry sky and obtaining the coordinates of the stars

 img = load( photoName )[1:end, 1:end-2];

-Displaying the entire image would take up too much space on the canvas of the interactive script.
-In addition, we will have to evaluate how the processing affects individual groups of pixels, i.e. we will need to work with a large approximation.
+The output of the entire image will take up too much space on the interactive script canvas.
+In addition, we will have to evaluate how the processing affects individual groups of pixels, that is, we will need to work with a large approximation.

-Let's define two zones that we will be interested in and call it RoI (from Region of Interest, "area of interest"):
+Let's define two zones that we will be interested in and name it RoI (from Region of Interest, "area of interest"):

 RoI = CartesianIndices( (550:800,450:850) );